A Message from Lara

 At this moment I am writing a book to empower people of Italian origin to obtain dual citizenship and become European citizens.
 It will be launched by the end of 2015.

 Working in immigration offices taught me the importance of empowering people to exercise their citizenship and mobility rights.
-There’s so much people can do to know their rights and make conscious choices, prevent unjust decisions by authorities, prevent long delays and damaging consequences when setting out to apply for citizenship or moving to Europe.
+There is so much that people can do to know their rights and make conscious choices, prevent unjust decisions by authorities, prevent long delays and damaging consequences when setting out to apply for citizenship or moving to Europe.
 A lot can be done to prevent having to challenge authorities’ decisions in courts.

 There is a wealth of learn information that people can easily acquire and use with today’s technology in the new economy.
 It is my ambition to deliver the best of it in the most effective way through the Altamobilità programme.